Moments of good help happen through the strength of a competent, healing, trustworthy team.

 Darlene Stephenson is responsible for long-term strategic planning, daily operations and staff development at Bon Secours Mary Immaculate Hospital.
 Stephenson has been in health care administration for over 30 years, spending the past 15 years with Bon Secours Hampton Roads Health System.
 Prior to joining Bon Secours, she worked for Sentara Health System in administration and senior leadership, with particular focus on Care Management/Disease Management processes.
 Stephenson has a Bachelor of Science degree from Longwood University and a Master of Science degree from Virginia Commonwealth University.

 Vickie Humphries, BSN, MBA

-As Executive Human Resources Leader in Hampton Roads, Vickie Humphries coordinates the Gallup survey process for employees, oversees all human resources personnel and implements leadership and employee performance initiatives.
+As Vice President of Human Resources in Hampton Roads, Vickie Humphries coordinates the Gallup survey process for employees, oversees all human resources personnel and implements leadership and employee performance initiatives.
 She designed the Maryview Leadership Institute and WOW Initiative based on Studer principles.
 Humphries holds a Registered Nurse Diploma, a Bachelor of Science in organizational management and development from Bluefield College and an Executive Master of Business Administration degree from Troy State University.

 Retired Executive Director